MLTaylor880/capstone/capstone.md

 ##This  a markdown file

+Pulling data - data is either national, by state, by city, by Metropolitian Statistical Area (MSA), by county.
+I made the decision to look at MSA.
+Since when you retire you tend to retire to a region not to a specific region.
+For example if I want to retire to Asheville, I will look in Asheville and the surrounding area.

+My concern is the consistency of the data.
+I am pulling data from different sources - government, non-profits and commerical sites.
+Some data is actual numbers, rankings, index, percentages.

 Target = change of 55+ population or 64+ population
 source of target = http://www.census.gov/population/metro/data/pop_data.html
 Data is from the 2000 and 2010 US Census